uab-energetics/rc-backend/readme.md

 cd research-coder-api
 ~~~

 Start the development server, opting to run the database migrations.
-If you didn't add your user to the docker group, you may need to prefix with `sudo`:
+If you didn't add your user to the docker group, you may need to prefix with `sudo`
 ~~~
 ./docker-dev.sh --migrate
 ~~~